vshn/appcat-service-prototype/README.md

 Using this approach doesn't strictly need the new `CompositionRevision` feature, but it may be useful in other cases.

+This approach could also be more efficiently handled by a custom Crossplane provider.

 ### Deploying additional resources

 Common Helm charts for apps like Redis, MariaDB etc. don't come with all the resources that are required for operating AppCat service catalog with our standards.